kean/articles/2021-02-24-appkit-is-done.markdown

 Well, not like Carbon.
 Don't be [so dramatic](https://www.youtube.com/watch?v=Cl7xQ8i3fc0)!

 More like [Core Foundation](https://developer.apple.com/documentation/corefoundation).
 It's still there behind the scenes, but programmers use high-level Objective-C and Swift wrappers from Foundation.
-If something is missing, you can call an underlying C API directly.
-The relation between SwiftUI and AppKit is the same.
+If something is missing, you can call an underlying C API.
+The relation between SwiftUI and AppKit is similar, for now[^6].

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/macos/cover-macos.png">
 <!-- <img class="NewScreenshot" src="{{ site.url }}/images/posts/macos/03-macos-final.png"> -->